 Released Time is the fringe benefit portion of salary as detailed on the next page.
-Rate/Hour equals the salary divided by 1690 hours (260 weekdays x 6.5 hours/day) in Salary Year 2022.
+Rate/Hour equals the salary divided by 52 weeks/32.5 hours per week in Salary Year 2024.
 The County Employee Handbook states that a workday is 6.5 hours, not including 1 hour for an unpaid lunch.
 The hourly rate is calculated using 6.5 hours per day, which is the actual time working.
-The Delaware County Salary Year 2022 is December 16, 2022 to December 14, 2023.
 The hourly rate based on the Salary Year figures will be applied to the labor based on the Calendar Year.